agriffis/shai-hulud-2-scanner/readme.md

 IOC data is cached for 30 minutes.
 To force a fresh download:

     node scan.js --no-cache

+**Set API Keys/Upload URLs via Environment Variables**

+For secure automation, you can set the following environment variables:

+    export SHAI_HULUD_API_KEY="your-secure-api-key"
+    export SHAI_HULUD_UPLOAD_URL="https://your-company-api.example.com/upload"

+These override the defaults in `scan.js` and are recommended for CI/CD.

 #### Limit Directory Traversal Depth